zelr0x/pgen/README.md

 It uses a cryptographically-secure RNG and tries its best to avoid leaving passwords in memory longer than needed.

-Generated passwords are not human-readable.
+Generated passwords are random printable ASCII sequences and are not human-readable.

 ## Defaults
-- Default alphabet consists of printable Latin1 characters except the special characters: only punctuation characters in the alphabet are the underscore and the minus
+- Default alphabet consists of printable characters except the special characters: only punctuation characters in the alphabet are the underscore and the minus
 - Default RNG is ChaCha20